AshwinikumarTiwari/privatecode/README.md

-and i am very fast and eager to push or commit it
+and i am very fast and eager to push or commit it and contrive it